 - Easy to find at checkout and in the footer

-- Supported by a summary version or FAQ
+- Backed up by a summary or FAQ

-Consumers are more likely to trust a brand that explains why their data is collected and how it will be used.
+Consumers are more likely to trust a brand that explains why their data is collected and how it's used.

-- Collect only what you need (data minimization)
+- Only collect what you need (data minimization)

-- Disable third-party trackers by default unless consent is given
+- Disable third-party trackers by default unless consent has been given

-Compliance isn’t a one-time task - it’s a continuous process.
+Compliance with data protection regulations isn't a one-time task — it's an ongoing process.

 - Conduct regular internal audits